 I think it would be inclusive and tolerant to let people of all different kinds of beliefs have access to Outschool's platform.
 To be fearful or discriminatory is to come from a position of weakness and indicates those people are insecure in their beliefs.
 Let the parents who use Outschool decide which teachers to choose.
 As long as teachers are sincere and transparent in describing their class and what view they are coming from, why would it be a problem to be truly inclusive, Outschool?
 Why are you exclusive instead and break one of your main tenants of inclusion in the process?
 The only teachers who should be excluded from Outschool are those who truly push hatred - hatred being the desire to harm or see harmed or humiliated, individuals or groups of people; or those who are poor teachers.
 Why do you, Outschool staff, redefine "hatred" as "disagreeing with YOUR ideology", even when the person who disagrees with your ideology does not hate anyone???

-Not only has Outschool wrongly discriminated against me and those who share my views, they have gone further and persecuted me by taking away income I need to support my family, including my disabled son.
+Not only has Outschool wrongly discriminated against me and those who share my views, they have gone further and persecuted me by taking away income I need to support my family.
 I ask for help.
 I have asked Outschool to provide the following:

 It has been about 2 days since I have made those requests and I have gotten no response from Outschool.

 Please contact Outschool and stand with me against wrongful policies and behavior.

 I received a communication from a supportive parent who asked why I (Mr. Spiess) was no longer a teacher on Outschool.
 Outschool responded with the following:

 "Hi (Parent), It’s come to our attention that you may have received a message yesterday from a former Outschool teacher, Tim Spiess.
 We’re very sorry about this, and wanted to provide a bit more context regarding this teacher's removal from our platform.
 We ask all Outschool teachers to offer classes that are objective, secular, and age-appropriate.